As a parent, you know it’s important to lead by example.

 9. Focus on health rather than appearance.
 Many parents I know often complain about their “fat thighs” and “flabby arms”.
 This sends the message to their children that appearance is what matters, when health and healthy habits are what actually count.

 10. Compliment others sincerely.
 By paying someone a sincere compliment, you might make his or her day.
-Start by saying positive things to your child and other members of the family.
+Start by saying positive things to your children and other members of the family.

 11. Manage your emotions.
 When faced with frustrating or worrying situations, use various techniques to stay calm.
 Your children will learn from you how essential it is to stay in control of their emotions and not take things out on others.

 12. Listen attentively.
+If someone is speaking to you, put away your phone or any other distractions and listen attentively.
 This is one way to show respect toward others.
-So if someone is speaking to you, put away your phone or any other distractions and listen attentively.
+And, in turn, get your kids to respect you by listening to you when you speak.

 13. Don’t be too concerned about what others think of you.
 As Ann Landers once said, “At age 20, we worry about what everyone thinks of us.
 At age 40, we don’t care what anyone thinks of us.
 At age 60, we realise that nobody has been thinking of us at all.”
 We should be more concerned about living a purpose- and values-driven life, instead of worrying about gaining the approval of others.